Jaden-J/atsamr34_lorawan_wifi_ap_scan/README.md

 - The application will perform the following steps:
 </br></br>1.
 Power-on the WiFi device
 </br></br>2.
 Scan the WiFi network around
 </br></br>3.
-Select the 2 best WiFi network according to the RSSI level and fill the payload accordingly
+Power-down the WiFi device
 </br></br>4.
+Select the best WiFi networks according to the RSSI level and fill the payload accordingly
+</br></br>5.
 Transmit the payload in LoRaWAN
 </br></br>![](Doc/AppsEndDevice_ScanSend.png) </br></br>
 - You can observe your board's uplink payload data by connecting to the dashboard of your Network Server.
-- The payload format is starting by the number of AP in the frame then following by RSSI value and BSSID
+- The payload format is starting by the RSSI value (unsigned format) then following by BSSID for the APs recorded.
 </br></br>![](Doc/Console_Payload.png) </br></br>
 - The backend server will be able to get a position from these information.